kooshi/SharpToolsMCP/docs/filemon.design.md

 ### Open Concerns

 - Is watching DocumentOperationService.WriteFileAsync sufficient for discovering all expected file changes?
 - Comparison of filenames given case insensitivity on Windows?
+(Note WSL on Windows is case sensitive)

 ### Comprehensive file monitoring